MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 You should then see a path via the local ISP to this endpoint which should resolve to an IP in the Teams ranges we have configured for split tunnelling.

 - Run the tool at [https://connectivity.office.com/](https://connectivity.office.com/) which will run connectivity tests for you including trace routes as above.
-We&#39;re also adding in VPN tests into this tooling which should also provide some additional insight.
+We're also adding in VPN tests into this tooling which should also provide some additional insight.

 - Take a network capture using a tool such as Wireshark.
 Filter on UDP during a call and you should see traffic flowing to an IP in the Teams Optimize range.
 If the VPN tunnel is being used for this traffic, then the media traffic will not be visible in the trace.